Six Nations Betting: What Are The Odds Of A Grand Slam In 2022?

 France’s Grand Slam Hopes Have Grown In Recent Weeks

-Whereas many UK bookmakers favoured the prospect of there being no Grand Slam winner for 2022 in the opening two rounds of the Championship, there was a major shift following France's 36-17 victory over Scotland at Murrayfield Stadium in Edinburgh on February 26.
+Whereas many betting sites favoured the prospect of there being no Grand Slam winner for 2022 in the opening two rounds of the Championship, there was a major shift following France's 36-17 victory over Scotland at Murrayfield Stadium in Edinburgh on February 26.

 Having ruthlessly put Gregor Townsend’s side to the sword with six tries, it was felt France were now destined to claim the Championship’s biggest prize for the first time in 12 years.